dbh2100/c-plus-plus/README.md

 # C++ Repository

-This repository contains a few of the C++ files that I have created.
+This repository contains a few of the C++ files that I worked on before Python became my main programing language.